tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 #### 6.4.3 Principle of reversibility

 The principle of reversibility states that light will follow exactly the same path if its direction of travel is reversed.
-This is true for both reflection and refraction.
+This is true for both reflection and refraction as shown in Figure 6.19.

 ![](6.19.png)